drdeford/115_git_practice/README.md

 # 115_git_practice
-Practice repository for DATA115 Fall 2020
+Practice repository for DATA 115 Fall 2020

+This goes along with the directions on blackboard.